MailOnline/formulae/README.md

 1. Generates a [reverse polish notation](https://en.wikipedia.org/wiki/Reverse_Polish_notation) representation from an input string via Dijkstra's [Shunting-yard algorithm] (https://en.wikipedia.org/wiki/Shunting-yard_algorithm).
 Something like `5 + X`, in our intermediate representation, would look like this: `[.constant(5), .variable("X"), .mathSymbol(.mathOperator(.plus)]`
 2. We then transform the `.variable`s into actual [observable properties](https://github.com/ReactiveCocoa/ReactiveCocoa/blob/master/ReactiveCocoa/Swift/Property.swift).
 Internally, it uses memoization to achieve this, since we need to cache each newly created property and use it when an operation is about to be used.
 If we didn't cache each property, it would be impossible to chain and create dependencies between them (for example with `y = x + 5` the variable `y` depends on `x`)

-### Why?

 This approaches opens the door to dynamic UI's that rely in mathematical formulas in a simple and expressive way.

+### Example

  Imagine a scenario where we have two sliders and a label that represents the product of both sliders values.

 Let's start by creating the formula: